MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-service-management.md

 ## Cloud devops experience

-[Azure Developer CLI](/azure/developer/azure-developer-cli/overview) is an "infrastructure as code" tool that manages the provisioning and deployment of Azure resources.
+[Azure Developer CLI](/azure/developer/azure-developer-cli/overview) is an _infrastructure as code_ tool that manages the provisioning and deployment of Azure resources.
 The infrastructure is defined in files that are checked into source control.
 This allows you to manage the infrastructure in the same way you manage your application code.
 Use the Azure Developer CLI to provision and deploy test and production resources.

+* **Authentication to Azure**: The Azure Developer CLI uses the Azure CLI to authenticate to Azure.
+This allows you to use the same authentication method for both the Azure Developer CLI and the Azure CLI.
 * **Hooks for pre- and post- actions**: These hooks allow you to run scripts before and after provisioning and deployment.
 Use these hooks to update configuration settings and url strings in source code.
-* **Authentication to Azure**: The Azure Developer CLI uses the Azure CLI to authenticate to Azure.
-This allows you to use the same authentication method for both the Azure Developer CLI and the Azure CLI.

 Cloud provisioning and deployment include: